Frequently Asked Questions (FAQs)

 Are there any hatcheries or nurseries in Alaska?

 Yes.
-In 2010 there is one hatchery and three nurseries operating in Alaska.
+Refer to operations details for more details.
 Hatcheries spawn adult organisms (broodstock) and produce microscopic spat or seed.
 Nurseries can then grow these spat to a large enough size for shellfish farmers to place in culture gear or plant on their farm sites.

 What kind of shellfish/aquatic plants are being raised in Alaska?

 Can I raise fish?